eclipse-archived/kiso/docs/website/content/3. User guide/advanced_guide.md

 For simplicity, let us use our code with an STM32L4 based board: `CommonGateway`

-### Kiso allows configuration through a couple of CMAKE arguments: ###
+### Kiso allows configuration through a few CMAKE arguments: ###

  - `ENABLE_TESTING` - Enables Unit testing build (default is `OFF`)
  - `ENABLE_COVERAGE` - Enables Coverage reporting from the Unit tests
- - `ENABLE_ALL_FEATURES` - Enables all platform features (only used for static code analysis and unit-tests; default is `OFF`)
- - `KISO_BOARD_NAME` - Configures which Device will be used with the platform
+ - `KISO_BOARD_PATH` - Configures the path to BSP layer.
+Might be one of the directories in `<kiso root>/boards` or an absolute external path.
  - `KISO_OS_LIB` - Configures OS library for Kiso
- - `KISO_EXAMPLE` - Configures which application code to compile and link with the platform (Possible values for this variable are all the directory names under the `/examples` subdirectory.)
+ - `KISO_APPLICATION_PATH` - Configures which application code to compile and link with the platform (Possible values for this variable are all the directory names under the `/examples` subdirectory or absolute external path.)

 ## Utilize your board ##
 In order to be able to use any Kiso component, you will need to add the basic components: `Essentials` and `Utils`.